Advantages and Disadvantages of Plastics

-- Raw materials, polymers and compounding additives, are available at low costs because of a high degree of competition between suppliers and the fact that relatively low-cost petroleum is the basis for most of the materials.
+- Raw materials, polymers, and compounding additives are available at low costs because of high competition between suppliers.
+That relatively low-cost petroleum is the basis for most of the materials.
 For example, ethylene feedstock and propylene feedstock cost about 25 cents and 15 cents per pound, respectively.
 (It is ironic that the major source for synthetic polymers is petroleum hydrocarbons.
-Petroleum derives from complex natural polymers such as cellulose that were broken down over the millenia by Mother Nature into simpler liquid and gaseous hydrocarbons.
+Petroleum derives from complex natural polymers such as cellulose broken down over the millennia by Mother Nature into simpler liquid and gaseous hydrocarbons.
 Now, the task of the polymer industry is to reconvert these hydrocarbons back into polymers that are superior in many ways to the original cellulose or other natural polymers).

-Low temperature brittleness is another limitation that must be recognized by designers.
-Below the brittleness temperature, toughness of some plastics is reduced severely.
+Low-temperature brittleness is another limitation that designers must recognize.
+Below the brittleness temperature, the toughness of some plastics is reduced severely.
 In some applications, this condition dictates the selection of the plastic or rubber.

-Creep under sustained loading is a limitation of all plastics, and is inherent in their macromolecular nature.
+Creep under sustained loading is a limitation of all plastics and is inherent in their macromolecular nature.
 Essentially, creep is the slow but steady deformation of materials under sustained loads, even under very low loads compared to the strength of the material.
-It takes place in all materials and is very dependent on temperature, but the amount of creep deformation at ordinary temperatures of use is much higher for polymers, especially thermoplastics, than for metals or ceramics.
-Fortunately, many if not most, plastics products do not bear significant levels of sustained load and can be designed without concern for long-term stresses and strains.
+It takes place in all materials and is very dependent on temperature.
+Still, the amount of creep deformation at ordinary temperatures of use is much higher for polymers, especially thermoplastics, than for metals or ceramics.
+Fortunately, many, if not most, plastics products do not bear significant, sustained load levels and can be designed without concern for long-term stresses and strains.

-Resistance to wear and abrasion is generally lower for polymers than for metals, especially in comparison to hardened steels.
-This is a complex subject, however, and there are many cases in which polymers are the material of choice in abrasive situations.
+Resistance to wear and abrasion is generally lower for polymers than for metals, especially in hardened steels.
+However, this is a complex subject, and there are many cases in which polymers are the material of choice in abrasive situations.
 Rubber tires and conveyor belts are good examples.
 Also, many plastics have very low coefficients of friction and are used for bearings and anti-friction components.
-Teflons, polyacetals, and polyethylenes are examples of low friction plastics.
+Teflon’s, polyacetals, and polyethylenes are examples of low friction plastics.

-Ultraviolet, gamma ray, and nuclear radiation resistance of most polymers is limited.
+Ultraviolet, gamma-ray, and nuclear radiation resistance of most polymers is limited.
 For ordinary applications, dark-colored or black polymers resist ultraviolet attack in sunlight reasonably well.
-Certain plastics resist ultraviolet and weathering even in clear, transparent form, and can be used to coat and protect other materials.
+Certain plastics resist ultraviolet and weathering even in clear, transparent form and can coat and protect other materials.
 Nuclear radiation-resistant polymers are more limited, and adequate design data is difficult to obtain.

 Static electricity accumulation is sometimes undesirable.
-Most polymers are excellent electrical insulators, and can therefore hold static charges that arise from mechanical friction.
-An example is static electricity in carpeting.
-Antistatic treatments with chemicals on carpeting fibers helps alleviate this problem.
+Most polymers are excellent electrical insulators and can therefore hold static charges that arise from mechanical friction.
+An example is a static electricity in carpeting.
+Antistatic treatments with chemicals on carpeting fibers help alleviate this problem.

-Difficulty of repair compared to metals is often cited as a major disadvantage of plastics.
-A cracked metal can be welded and the weld may be stronger than the parent metal; the technology is old and familiar.
-Good practices and tools for plastics and rubber repair also exist; i.e., filler welding and adhesive bonding, but it requires much greater skill to make the repair appearance as good as the original.
-Ironically, polymer adhesives are used to join failed metal or wood parts, and even to patch small damages on glass windshields.
+The difficulty of repair compared to metals is often cited as a major disadvantage of plastics.
+A cracked metal can be welded, and the weld may be stronger than the parent metal; the technology is old and familiar.
+Good practices and tools for plastics and rubber repair also exist, i.e., filler welding and adhesive bonding, but it requires much greater skill to make the repair appearance as good as the original.
+Ironically, polymer adhesives are used to join failed metal or wood parts and patch small damage on glass windshields.

 Future progress in polymer technology may depend mainly on the same factors that produced the recent fast growth.
 Some of the main factors include:

-- Improved understanding of polymer characteristics, especially long-term and under combined stresses (that is, under combined mechanical, thermal, and chemical effects).
+- Improved understanding of polymer characteristics, especially long-term and under combined stresses (under combined mechanical, thermal, and chemical effects).

 - Development and utilization of new materials and combinations of materials, especially in reinforced plastics or composites.
-Steady reduction in materials costs relative to competing materials, taking advantage of low energy requirements for processing, and economies of scale.
+The steady reduction in materials costs relative to competing materials, taking advantage of low energy requirements for processing, and economies of scale.

 - Invention and commercialization of new processes.